Cell # 610-476-4859

 - Pay your bill in person at the office.
 Monday through Friday – 8:00 a.m. to 4:30 p.m.

-- Outside Payment Drop Box is available 24/7 at the “Blue” Municipal Authority Entrance.
-The box located on the brick wall at the entrance.
-The box is TAN with Black Lettering “Water & Sewer Payments.”
+- Outside Payment Drop Box is available 24/7 at the Main Entrance.
+The box located on the wall to the left of the doors.
+The box is red and says “Water & Sewer Payments.”

 - Online payments are accepted by clicking here.
 A convenience fee is applied to this service.